Categories

 Let your pretty heart fly,

-like the fledglings from the trees
+like fledglings from the trees

 Make a wish for your redemption

-Maybe I can save you
+Maybe I can save you;

-if you close your pretty eyes,
+close your pretty eyes,

-if you sing that pretty song of yours
+sing that pretty song of yours

 as your pretty heart flies.